SamWindell/Signet/docs/usage.md

 ## fade
 #### Description:
-FadeCommand: adds a fade-in to the start and/or a fade-out to the end of the file(s).
-This subcommand has itself 2 subcommands, 'in' and 'out';
-one of which must be specified.
+Fade: adds a fade-in to the start and/or a fade-out to the end of the file(s).
+This subcommand has itself 2 subcommands, 'in' and 'out'; one of which must be specified.
 For each, you must specify first the fade length.
 You can then optionally specify the shape of the fade curve.

 #### Usage:
-fade `[OPTIONS] SUBCOMMAND`
+fade `[OPTIONS] COMMAND`

 #### Options:
 `-h,--help`
 Print this help message and exit

 `--help-all`
-Print help message for all subcommands
+Print help message for all commands

 `Subcommands:`